Updated by the Progyny Editorial Team — November 2025.

 - Use a mantra like “it will be what it will be” to let go of what you cannot control.

 - Add pleasure into your life.
 You can’t feel two opposite things at the same time.
 Deep breathing and stretching bring about feelings of relaxation, not tension.
-And doing something you truly enjoy brings you into the present moment, away from past or future worries.
+Doing something you truly enjoy brings you into the present moment, away from past or future worries.

 - Keep a gratitude mindset.
 Focus on what you have and what you’re grateful for each day.
-A quick gratitude journal to start or end your day can be a simple way to do this.
+A quick entry in a gratitude journal to start or end your day can be a simple way to do this.

 At the same time, everyone has their own comfort level with sharing personal information.
-And it’s always a good idea to be thoughtful about who you tell.
+It’s always a good idea to be thoughtful about who you talk to.
 If someone gives unwelcome advice or asks questions you’re not comfortable with, it’s perfectly OK to let them know you don’t want to talk about it.

 - Dr. Georgia Witkin, Director of Member Services at Progyny, Assistant Professor of OB-GYN and Reproductive Sciences and Assistant Clinical Professor at Mount Sinai

-- Cassandra Pratt, Chief Human Resources Offer at Progyny
+- Cassandra Pratt, Chief Human Resources Officer at Progyny

 - Justin Smith, VP of Client Success at Progyny